Why is the world’s most populous nation 71st in Olympics medal table?

 Nobel laureates Abhijit Banerjee and Esther Duflo point to high malnutrition as a significant contributor to India’s Olympics underperfomance, and urge the need for better investment in the health sector as a whole.

-“Of course India is poor but not as poor as it used to be, and not nearly as poor as Cameroon, Ethiopia, Ghana, Harti, Kenya, Mozambique, Nigeria, Tanzania, and Uganda, each of which, per head has more than 10 times India’s medal count,” the economists note in their book Poor Economics.
+“Of course India is poor but not as poor as it used to be, and not nearly as poor as Cameroon, Ethiopia, Ghana, Haiti, Kenya, Mozambique, Nigeria, Tanzania, and Uganda, each of which, per head, has more than 10 times India’s medal count,” the economists note in their book Poor Economics.

 India’s stunting and wasting figures are devastating.
-At 18.7 per cent, according to the Global Hunger Index of 2023, the South Asian country has the highest child wasting rate in the world, reflecting acute undernutrition.
-Even war-torn and famine-stricken Yemen at 14.4 per cent and Sudan at 13.7 per cent fare better.
+At 18.7 per cent, according to the Global Hunger Index of 2023, the south Asian country has the highest child-wasting rate in the world, reflecting acute undernutrition.
+Even war-torn and famine-stricken Yemen (14.4 per cent) and Sudan (13.7 per cent) fare better.

-There has been some increase in investment in sports in recent years with the lion’s share going to the Khelo India, or Play India, programme launched by the Narendra Modi government in 2017, says Ronojoy Sen, senior research fellow at the National University of Singapore’s Institute of South Asian Studies.
+There has been some increase in investment in sports in recent years with the lion’s share going to the Khelo India (Play India) programme launched by the Narendra Modi government in 2017, says Ronojoy Sen, senior research fellow at the National University of Singapore’s Institute of South Asian Studies.

 “The overall budget for the sports ministry increased to Rs 34.4bn (£320m) this year from Rs 33.9bn (£310m) in the previous financial year,” he tells The Independent.